Skip to content

 project description

 The City of Alton established its wastewater collection infrastructure in the 1960s.
-Predominantly made up of vitrified clay pipe, this system has unfortunately succumbed to the inevitable challenges of time.
-Significant amounts of Inflow and Infiltration (I&I) have been observed during stormwater episodes, primarily due to natural degradation.
-Furthermore, the wastewater treatment facility, now having outlived its projected operational tenure, mandates the replacement of a substantial portion of its original equipment.
+Predominantly made up of vitrified clay pipe, this system had, unfortunately, succumbed to the inevitable state of disrepair that comes with time.
+Significant amounts of Inflow and Infiltration (I&I) were observed during stormwater episodes, primarily due to natural degradation of collection pipe, wyes, and service connections.
+Furthermore, the wastewater treatment facility, having outlived its projected operational lifespan, required the replacement of a substantial portion of its original equipment.

-Recognizing the pressing need for system revitalization, the City of Alton entrusted Heartland Engineering with the role of spearheading the design overhaul for both the collection and treatment components.
-In a significant financial boost to this endeavor, the City successfully procured a $5,000,000 grant through the American Rescue Plan Act (ARPA) to underwrite the essential modifications.
+Recognizing the pressing need for system revitalization, the City of Alton entrusted Heartland Engineering with the role of spearheading the plan to overhaul major components of both the treatment and collection systems.
+A significant financial boost was provided when the city, with the assistance of Heartland staff, successfully procured a $5,000,000 grant through the American Rescue Plan Act (ARPA).

-The design strategy encompasses a comprehensive refurbishment of the treatment plant.
-Notable enhancements include the integration of dissolved oxygen probes, variable frequency drives for the oxidation ditch, and the replacement of rotors, bearings, and shafts.
-Furthermore, significant portions of supplementary equipment, such as the UV and tertiary treatment apparatus, will be renewed.
+The design strategy encompassed a comprehensive refurbishment of the treatment plant.
+Notable enhancements included the integration of dissolved oxygen probes and variable frequency drives for the oxidation ditch, along with the replacement of rotors, bearings, and shafts.
+Furthermore, significant portions of supplementary equipment, such as the UV and tertiary treatment apparatus were refurbished or replaced.

 See what we can do for you